hegde-nishant/ant-tracker/README.md

 │   ├── pretrained/             # Base models
 │   └── trained/
 │       └── best.pt             # Default model (use this)
 │
-├── test_videos/                # folder that can be used to store test videos │
 ├── utils/                      # Utility scripts
 │   ├── split_video.py          # Split long videos